ArulBangari/CodingChallenge/Level 2 Coding Challenge Assignment 1/assignment1/design_doc.md

 - Test input: Create a small CSV with my own values
 - Expected output: Verify as per test data CSV
 - Edge cases:
-  - Empty file -> outputs "Warning dataframe is empty!"
+  - Empty dataframe -> outputs "Warning dataframe is empty!"
+  - There are multiple payment methods that are the most used (have same use)
+  - There are multiple days that have the most sales (have same sales)

 ### 6. Files/Folders